183461/JavaScript/README.md

 # JavaScript
 FullStack Steps

-Hi, this read me is about the projects I made during my JavaScript Learning and Self Improvement stage.
+Hi, this read me is about the projects I made during my JavaScript Learning and Self Improvement stage on Workintech Full Stack Program.

 You can see which methods, techniques, and approaches I applied to my coding.